-A common argument against divestment is that it jettisons voting power and that it has a small effect on stock prices.
-We argue that divestment is a form of voice that changes social preferences.
-We show that the Go Fossil Free divestment movement has had a disproportionate impact on share prices by changing the economic narrative.
-By stigmatising target companies, it has increased stranded asset risk.
-Divestment pledges that went viral have depressed share prices of all high carbon emitters, including those with no significant divestment.
-Peak virality coincides with an increase in the carbon premium and precedes net-zero commitments from countries, regions, cities, and business.
-By altering the social and regulatory environment, divestment induces risk averse investors to decarbonise their portfolios, further reinforcing the narrative.
+A common argument against divestment is that it discards voting power and has a small effect on stock prices.
+We argue that divestment is a statement of disapproval that aligns actions with words for effectiveness.
+We show that the Go Fossil Free divestment movement is a narrative with impact.
+Viral divestment pledges depressed the share prices of all high carbon emitters, including those with no divestment.
+Peak virality coincided with a concurrent rise in the carbon premium and preceded net-zero commitments.
+The introduction of these commitments effectively recast divestment from a moral statement to a strategic exercise in risk management.

-Keywords: Divestment, fossil free, carbon budget, shareholder engagement, responsible investment, climate change, carbon premium, economic narratives, net-zero commitments, social preferences, tweets as data
+Keywords: Divestment, fossil free, carbon budget, shareholder engagement, responsible investment, climate change, carbon premium, economic narratives, net-zero commitments, social preferences, Twitter as data